Where Lead Can Be Found

 Children under the age of seven are most vulnerable to lead poisoning.
 They also suffer the most from lead's harmful health effects.
 Placing objects containing lead in the mouth or swallowing them can lead to anemia, stomachaches, muscle weakness, and brain damage.
 High lead blood levels can cause children to develop physical, mental, and neurological problems.
 Lead poisoning has been linked to lower cognitive abilities, lower IQ, reduced academic performance, hearing problems, and an increased rate of attention and behavioral disorders.

-Adults can suffer significant if less severe effects from lead poisoning.
+Adults can suffer significantly severe effects from lead poisoning.
 Food, water, worksites, and consumer products can contain significant amounts of lead.
 Adults can suffer from high blood pressure, nerve disorders, muscle pain, and organ problems.
 High lead blood levels pose a special risk to pregnant women.
 Families trying to have children or expecting children should be aware of potential sources of lead around the home and in their lives.

 Treatments for lead poisoning are limited.
 Preventative measures are often the best response.
 Removing sources of contamination should resolve less serious cases of lead poisoning.
 Children and adults can undergo lead blood testing to ensure the absence of a contaminant or to monitor their health.
 More serious cases of lead poisoning may require significant treatment options.
 The standard treatment for heavy metal poisoning is Chelation therapy.